 What Value Does It Add?

+While it doesn’t focus on edibles at the moment, this app lays the framework for herb collecting, and for identifying which plants in nature are safe to eat and which should be avoided.
 In the future, an edible database could help foragers pick from the wild spread nature has to offer.
-Not only are wild sources of plants and herbs cleaner and free of pesticides, but they also can be picked fresher and be more nutritious.
+Not only are wild sources of plants and herbs cleaner and free of pesticides, but they can also be picked fresher, and may potentially offer greater nutritional value.
+Foraging is also more sustainable than purchasing from grocery stores.

-At the same time, this app is inevitably going to get people out in nature more as now they can walk about trails and nature with a keen curiosity to learn more about what’s around them.
+At the same time, this app will inevitably get people out in nature more as they walk about trails and nature with a guide to help them learn more about what’s around them.

 Get the app here!